RaulPPelaez/UAMMD/README.md

 **Guidelines**

 Each module should be under the uammd namespace.
-And if helper functions are needed, they should be under another, module specific, namespace.
+And if helper functions are needed which are not available in UAMMD, they should be under another, module specific, namespace (they can later be introduced to the code base).
-If you want to make small changes to an existing module, without changing it.
-Then you should create a new module that inherits it, and overload the necesary functions.
+If you want to make small changes to an existing module without changing it you should create a new module that inherits it, and overload the necessary functions or just copy it.

 ------------------------------------------